BOOST Pharma – Treating the untreatable

 - May 2024: Investors Industrifonden and KD joined

-- Sep 2024: Positive topline results in Phase I/II BOOSTB4 trial
+- Sep 2024: BP-1 positive topline results in Phase I/II BOOSTB4 trial

 - Nov 2024: Positive pIND meeting outcome with FDA

-The next steps for BOOST Pharma are mainly to prepare for the pivotal Phase III trial.
+The next steps for BOOST Pharma are mainly to prepare for the pivotal Phase III trial with BP-1 for OI Type III/IV children.
 We have ongoing fundraising activities to support these developments.

 Clinical Trials